arm/tosa-for-spirv-codegen/README.md

 ## How to get started

 By default tosa_for_spirv_codegen will build for the native platform.
-It also supports building with the Android NDK.
-It assumes that GNU cmake with a minimum version of 3.17.2 is available in the path.
+It also supports building with the Android™ NDK.
+It assumes that CMake™ with a minimum version of 3.17.2 is available in the path.

 In order to build the tosa_for_spirv_codegen project a number of dependencies are required,